Introduction: Grease Fire Safety Sticker

 The sticker was created in the open source software Inkscape, on which a few words are dedicated in the next Step.

 Step 4: Inkscape, Open Source Vector Graphics Editor

 Inkscape is a cross-platform and open source vector graphics editor.
-One of the great features of the software, among many others, is its keyboard shortcuts and also the off-line manuals included in the software.
+One of the great features of the software, among many others, is its keyboard shortcuts and also the useful and well-written manuals included in the software.

 The flames in the Grease Fire Sticker were created using Bezier curves and postprocessing of nodes.
 Read through the first three tutorials to get familiar: Help > Tutorials > Basic + Shapes + Advanced.

 The following Steps show the Grease Fire Sticker in printable PNG format.